-What this means is that even if the owner of such a dog was not negligent, they could still be held liable for paying for those medical costs.
+As a Valley Stream dog bite attorney could further explain, this means that even if the owner of such a dog was not negligent, they could still be held liable for paying for those medical costs.

 For all other types of damages resulting from an attack, the injured party or the owner of the injured animal must prove that the owner of the dog acted in a negligent manner in caring for their dog.
 The plaintiff must prove that the owner did not take reasonable precautions to ensure that the dog did not cause the resulting harm or injury.
 For examples, if the owner did not have the dog on a leash when taking it out in a public area or did not keep it restrained within its own yard, they could be held liable for the accident

 In addition to being personally liable, a dog owner may face additional penalties for the actions of their dog.
 In this regard, an owner’s criminal liability for injuries caused by their animal depends on if their animal had previously been determined to be a dangerous dog.
 Thus, while an owner who negligently permits their dog to bite someone and cause a serious physical injury is subject to a fine of $1,500, the owner of a previously deemed dangerous dog that commits the same act is subject to a fine of $3,000 or 90-days in jail.

 Similarly, if a previously determined dangerous dog kills an innocent person, the owner may be charged with a Class A misdemeanor and sentenced to up to 1-year in jail.
 In this context, the term “innocent person” refers to someone who was acting peaceably and was lawfully entitled to be where they were when they were attacked.
 During a private consultation, an attorney serving Valley Stream could go into more detail about how liabiltiy is determined in dog bite cases.

 Speak with a Valley Stream Dog Bite Attorney Today